tournesol-app/tournesol/backend/README.md

 ## Setup Google Api Key

+* Configuring a Google API key allows the application to fetch video metadata directly from YouTube.
+The application should still start without it, but some features will be missing.
+It's recommended to get and configure this API key if you plan to contribute regularly to the project, to make your environment closer to the production one.

 * Go to https://console.cloud.google.com/apis/ and create a new project named `tournesol`

 * Setup you credentials by getting a API key.
 Do not restrict its use for development purpose.